Consistent Projection of Langevin Dynamics: Preserving Thermodynamics and Kinetics in Coarse-Grained Models: Methods

 along with position space samples $\{\bq_l\}_{l=1}^m$, and the Jacobians of the CG map $\nabla \xi(\bq_l)$ evaluated at each sample.
 We then augment these data by drawing momenta from the canonical momentum distribution, yielding phase space samples $\bx_l = (\bq_l, \bp_l)$.
 We project these samples into CG phase space as

 Next, we build $n\times m$-dimensional data matrices

-Note that to form the matrix $\cL\mathbf{\Phi}$, we apply the full state generator $\cL$, which requires derivatives of the spatial CG map.
+To form the matrix $\cL\mathbf{\Phi}$, we apply the full-state generator $\cL$, which requires derivatives of the spatial CG map.
+Note that when we apply the full-state generator to functions acting on the CG space, we treat them as the composition $\phi \circ \Xi$.
 The final matrix approximation $\BL$ to the CG generator $\cL^\Xi$ is then given by

 where

 are called mass and stiffness matrices, respectively.
 To solve for $\widehat{\BL}$ numerically, we do not explicitly form $\widehat{\BG}$, instead, we perform a whitening transformation by removing the small singular values of $\mathbf{\Phi}$: